ComputationalBiomedicineGroup/NovumRNA/README.md

 # NovumRNA: A non-canonical tumor specific antigen prediction pipeline

-## Happy to see you!

-You want to predict non-canonical tumor specific antigens (ncTSAs) from cancer RNA-seq data?
-You came to the right place!
-Thank you for having an interest in our tool NovumRNA!
+NovumRNA predicts non-canonical tumor specific antigens (ncTSAs) from cancer RNA-seq data.
 To ensure a smooth first experience with our tool, make sure to read this README carefully!

 This README is meant to provide an overview and help you to run your first analysis using NovumRNA.
 For further information on parameters, available workflows and general information on how individual modules work, please refer to the user manual: https://docs.google.com/document/d/1daVnVVYiOqdg7k4tWqshV0k8CYCQY0EBeGUC1gW4W8g/edit?usp=sharing

-Happy predicting!

 ## Basic information about NovumRNA